Calculable/spaced-repetition-notes/Swift/SwiftData/Swift Data - einfügen, aktualisieren und löschen.textbundle/text.md

 - Das Speichern wird durch UI-Events und User Input ausgelöst
 - Falls nötig, kann man `save` immer noch manuell aufrufen (zum Beispiel bevor man den SwiftData-Speicher auf eine Art exportiert)

+> In Core Data it was common advice to always check a view context's hasChanges property before trying to save, to avoid unnecessary work.

+> In SwiftData this advice is no longer important – just call save() whenever you want, or let autosave do it for you, and you'll be fine, because there's no performance impact.
 ## Zusammenfassung
 - Objekte erstellen/einfügen
 - Objekte löschen